Oratorian/script-archive/PowerShell/shutdown-daemon-for-wol/README.md

 - Binds to a specified IP address and port to listen for shutdown requests.
 - Uses a secret key for secure communication with the Wake-on-LAN server.
+- Configurable Wake-on-LAN (WOL) IP and port for integration with WOL servers.
 - Supports configuration through both command-line parameters and a `.env` file for flexible deployment.
 - Prompts for missing configuration values, such as the secret key.